 The Teacher Retirement Plan is a separate cost- sharing, multiple-employer defined benefit plan.
 The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
-The TCRS issues a publically available financial report that can be obtained at www.treasury.state.tn.us/tcrs/.
+The TCRS issues a publicly available financial report that can be obtained at https://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment - Policies.